-Many people will suggest spraying the cat with a water pistol if you see it jump into the cot.
+People often recommend spraying the cat with a water pistol if you see it jump into the cot.
 The only problem with this is that the cat will just avoid the cot when you are around.
-So if you want to use ‘aversion therapy’ the trick is to make it an act of god.
+So if you want to use ‘aversion therapy‘ the trick is to make it an act of god.
 That is, it happens without you being there.

-Buy a crib net (also called a crib tent)– These products are made of mosquito-like netting to stop the cat getting into the cot.
+Buy a crib net (also called a crib tent) – These products are made of mosquito-like netting to stop the cat getting into the cot.

-Add a screen door to baby’s room – This will enable your cat to see and smell the baby, and the parents to hear the baby, but the cat cannot access the room.
+Add a screen door to the baby’s room – This will enable your cat to see and smell the baby, and the parents to hear the baby, but the cat cannot access the room.

 Purchase a baby monitor – A video monitor can let you keep an eye on your baby when he is sleeping without necessitating opening the bedroom door and possibly waking him.